MicrosoftDocs/sdk-api/sdk-api-src/content/mfmediaengine/nf-mfmediaengine-imfmediaengineextension-cancelobjectcreation.md

 ### -param pIUnknownCancelCookie [in]

-The pointer that was returned in the the <i>ppIUnknownCancelCookie</i> parameter of the <a href="/windows/desktop/api/mfmediaengine/nf-mfmediaengine-imfmediaengineextension-begincreateobject">IMFMediaEngineExtension::BeginCreateObject</a> method.
+The pointer that was returned in the <i>ppIUnknownCancelCookie</i> parameter of the <a href="/windows/desktop/api/mfmediaengine/nf-mfmediaengine-imfmediaengineextension-begincreateobject">IMFMediaEngineExtension::BeginCreateObject</a> method.

 ## -returns